 In appropriate cases, the letter will include claims for Late Payment compensation and interest.

 If the Debtor fails to respond to the Claim Form, or admits the debt and asks for time to pay, we will apply for a Judgment on the first possible date.
-As soon as we receive the Judgment back from the Court (which usually takes at least one week) we will send you a copy, and discuss with you how best to enforce payment.
+As soon as we receive the Judgment back from the Court (which usually takes at least two weeks) we will send you a copy, and discuss with you how best to enforce payment.

-If the Debtor returns a Defence to the Court claiming not to owe you the money, the case will then no longer be dealt with under our Debt Collection Price Structure, but will become Civil Litigation, charged for at our standard hourly rate from then on.
+If the Debtor returns a Defence to the Court claiming not to owe you the money, the case will then no longer be dealt with under our Debt Collection Price Structure (copies available on request, or click here), but will become Civil Litigation, charged for at our standard hourly rate from then on.
 If the debtor is a company, the proceedings will normally be transferred to the County Court at Hull.
 Otherwise, they will be transferred to the Debtor’s local Court.

 Despite our enviable track record in Debt Recovery work, no-one can ever guarantee a successful outcome.
 For example, if your Debtor is unemployed and living in a rented house, then it is simply impossible to obtain any money from them through the legal process, if they are determined not to pay.
 To avoid “throwing good money after bad”, our advice to our clients is always that you should not issue Court proceedings to recover a debt, unless we have been able to identify, in discussion with you, some method by which any Court Judgment can be enforced against the Debtor.
 If that cannot be done, then unless you simply wish to obtain a Judgment as a point of principle, to avoid appearing to be a “soft touch”, then it may be worth your while only to have us write a letter to the Debtor, but take no further action after that.